thchang/DelaunaySearch/README.md

 To refine the current database toward the true minima, a Delaunay triangulation (unstructured mesh) is implemented over the dataset.
 In each iteration:
- - The objective value at the center of each element in the mesh is estimated based on the average linearly extrapolated value predicted by its d+1 neighboring cells.
+ - The objective value at the circumcenter of each element in the mesh is estimated based on the average linearly extrapolated value predicted by its d+1 neighboring cells.
- - The candidate cell with the lowest predicted objective value is subdivided by way of a function evaluation at its center.
+ - The candidate cell with the lowest predicted objective value is subdivided by way of a function evaluation at its circumcenter.

 For objective functions with Lipschitz continuous first derivatives, the linear fit in each Delaunay cell will converge to the average gradient in that